knownasilya/eslint-plugin-doc-code-blocks/README.md

 You can use all of the default ESLint rules here, like `quotes` above.

 *Note: This plugin doesn't currently provide any rules of it's own.*

+### Available Extends

+- `'plugin:doc-code-blocks/all'` - This is essentially `eslint:all`, and can break your build from release to release, since all rules are enabled, event new ones.
+- `'plugin:doc-code-blocks/recommended'` - This is essentially `eslint:recommended`, and shouldn't break within a major version of ESLint.